Kaljurand/K6nele/docs/android_things/README.md

 - make sure there is no other app using the GPIO BCM4
 - analog audio/TTS does not work.
 TODO: Use a USB speaker.
 - how to change the default TTS provider using adb
+- scrolling the settings (with the mouse) does not work
+- IME is not present: remove the IME settings on Things